muzammildalia/chat-app/README.md

 - Profile page where users can update their avatar and display name.
 - Users can create a room to chat with others.
 - Search functionality.
-- Responsive design: the website is optimized for different screen sizes and devices

 ## Configuration and Setup
 In order to run this project locally, simply fork and clone the repository or download as zip and unzip on your machine.

 - Open the project in your prefered code editor.
 - Go to terminal -> New terminal (If you are using VS code)
-- Split your terminal into two (run the client on one terminal and the server on the other terminal)

 In the first terminal
 - cd client and create a .env file in the root of your client directory.